-The first attempt to settle Victoria was made in 1803. the 7th October of that year Lieutenant-Colonel Collins arrived from England with the intention of founding at Port Phillip a convict settlement similar to that which had been established at Sydney.
-The expedition landed on the shores of Port Phillip, near Sorrento, and several explorations of the country were made, but in the course of a few months the attempt at colonisation was abandoned, as the place was believed to be unsuitable for a settlement.
-For twenty years the District of

-Port Phillip, as it was called, continued to be neglected.
-Hume and Hovell undertook an exploration of the territory, which they reached overland from Sydney, and in 1826 another expedition, under Captain Wetherall was sent from Sydney to form a settlement, but returned by order of Governor Darling, after one year's trial, although the reports of Hume and Hovell, and the officers of the military, were favourable to the occupation being continued.
-The first permanent settlement took place in 1834 at Portland Bay, by the Messrs.
-Henty.
+The first attempt to settle Victoria was made in 1803.
+On the 7th October of that year Lieutenant-Colonel Collins arrived from England with the intention of founding in Port Phillip a convict settlement similar to that which had been established at Sydney.
+The expedition landed on the shores of Port Phillip, near Sorrento, and several explorations of the country were made; but in the course of a few months the attempt at colonisation was abandoned, as the place was believed to be unsuitable for a settlement.
+For twenty years the District of Port Phillip, as it was called, continued to be neglected.
+In 1824, Hume and Hovell undertook an exploration of the territory to the south and west of the land then known to the settlers.
+They reached, it is believed, the western arm of Port Phillip, not far from the present town of Geelong.
+In 1826 another expedition, under Captain S. Wright, was sent from Sydney to form a settlement at Western Port, but returned by order of Governor Darling, after one year's trial, although the reports of Hume and Hovell, and the officers of the military, were favourable to the occupation being continued.
+The first permanent settlement took place in 1834, at Portland Bay, by Mr. Edward Henty.
 In May, 1835, John Batman arrived at Port Phillip, from Launceston, Tasmania, and obtained from the aborigines tracts of land covering an area of 600,000 acres on the shores of Port Phillip and the banks of the Yarra, but the grants were afterwards disallowed by the Imperial Government.
-In August of the same year, another party under the leadership of J. P. Fawkner, also from Launceston, arrived in the Yarra and formed a settlement on the site now occupied by the city of Melbourne.
-In 1836, Sir Richard Bourke, then Governor of New South Wales, despatched Mr. Stewart from Sydney, with the title of "Superintendent of the District of Port Phillip," to establish a regular Government, and Captain Lonsdale arrived soon afterwards with a party of soldiers as well as the necessary civil officials.
+August of the same year another party, under the leadership of J. P. Fawkner, also from Launceston, arrived in the Yarra, and formed a settlement on the site now occupied by the city of Melbourne.
+In 1836, Sir Richard Bourke, then Governor of New South Wales, despatched Captain Lonsdale from Sydney, with the title of "Resident Magistrate of the District of Port Phillip," to establish a regular Government, with a party of soldiers as well as the necessary civil officials.
 In 1837 the Governor of New South Wales arrived from Sydney, and gave the name of Melbourne to the new settlement.
-Phillip was separated from the mother Colony on the 1st July, 1851, and became an independent Colony under the name of The Constitution Act of Victoria was proclaimed on the 23rd November 1855, and the first representative Parliament was opened on the 21st November, 1856.
+Port Phillip was separated from the Mother Colony on the 1st July, 1851, and became an independent Colony under the name of Victoria.
+The Constitution Act of Victoria was proclaimed on the 23rd November, 1855, and the first representative Parliament was opened on the 21st November, 1856.

-South Australia South Australia was colonised in the year 1836, by immigrants sent from England, under the auspices of the South Australian Colonisation Company.
+South Australia was colonised in the year 1836, by immigrants sent from England, under the auspices of the South Australian Colonisation Company.
 Until a site for the capital was chosen the immigrants were landed at Kangaroo Island.
-Colonel Light, who was sent out to select the site for the settlement, arrived in August, 1836, and, after examining Nepean Bay, Port Lincoln, and Encounter Bay, decided upon establishing the capital where Captain Hindmarsh, the first Governor, Adelaide now stands. arrived at the close of the same year, and proclaimed the Colony At this date, the northern boundary of on the 28th December. the Colony was fixed at the 26th parallel of south latitude, which remained the limit of the Colony till July, 1863, when the boundary was extended northward to the seaboard.
+Colonel Light, who was sent out to select the site for the settlement, arrived in August, 1836, and, after examining Nepean Bay, Port Lincoln, and Encounter Bay, decided upon establishing the capital where Adelaide now stands.
+Captain Hindmarsh, the first Governor, arrived at the close of the same year, and proclaimed the Colony on the 28th December.
+At this date, the northern boundary was fixed at the 26th parallel of south latitude, which remained the limit of the Colony till July, 1863, when the boundary was extended northward to the seaboard.
 The Act granting Responsible Government was proclaimed on the 24th October, 1856, and the first representative Parliament was opened on the 22nd April, 1857.